WIVIV/api-homework/README.md

     | 50% |    3.514154|
     | 90% |    6.404143|

-2. An initial investment of $50,000 results in the following expected returns in dollars at the 10th, 50th, and 90th percentiles:
+2. An initial investment of $50,000 results in the following expected returns in dollars at 30 years for the 10th, 50th, and 90th percentiles:

     | Percentile | Expected Cumulative Returns  |
     |:--------------------|------------: